 I retired as associate editor for the SIAM Journal on Applied Dynamical Systems on Dec 31, 2009.

 I organized the 1995 SIAM Dynamical Systems Meeting in Snowbird Utah.
-The next meeting will be in Snowbird in May 2019.
+The next meeting will be in Portland in May 2021.
 Stay in touch with the SIAG at DSWeb.org.
 There you will find a the Dynamics online magazine, an image gallery, etc.